-Religious Studies in Year 7 and 8 introduces pupils to key skills needed throughout their time at BCS such as forming a well-balanced argument, becoming confident in debates and being empathetic.
-They will study RS in one lesson a week that aims to enable pupils to learn about and from different faiths, cultures and philosophies.
-Over time, pupils are expected to be able to combine basic understanding of the topics with deeper analysis and evaluation which touches on their personal opinions.
+Religious Studies in Year 7 and 8 introduces students to key skills needed throughout their time at BCS such as forming a well-balanced argument, becoming confident in debates and being empathetic, respectful and tolerant of others' views.
+They will study RS in one lesson a week that aims to enable students to learn about and from different faiths, cultures and philosophies.
+Over time, students are expected to be able to combine their knowledge of the course with deeper analysis and evaluation, which should include a variety of opinions and justifications.

 The course over Y7 and Y8 includes topics such as:

 Philosophy and Ethics GCSE (Y9 – 11)